What is fire insurance?

 A named peril policy only covers the dangers that are specifically mentioned in the policy.
 So if a named peril homeowners insurance policy lists fire damage as being covered but doesn’t mention smoke damage, then smoke damage would not be covered by the policy.

 If a particular type of damage is included in a named peril policy, it’ll be covered even if the root cause of the covered damage is something that doesn’t appear on the named peril list.
 For example, if fire damage is not covered by your homeowners insurance policy but water damage is included, then the water damage from the firefighters’ hoses in the previous example would be covered by your insurance carrier.

-An all risk policy, sometimes also called special form insurance, covers all types of damage except for those that are specifically excluded on the policy.
-Since an all risk policy could potentially extend to types of damage that the insurer never considered (alien invasion?), these types of policies are considered riskier by insurance carriers and generally cost more than equivalent named peril policies.
+An all-risk policy, sometimes also called special form insurance, covers all types of damage except for those that are specifically excluded from the policy.
+Since an all-risk policy could potentially extend to types of damage that the insurer never considered (alien invasion?), these types of policies are considered riskier by insurance carriers and generally cost more than equivalent named peril policies.